Editor’s Note: This article on attaining financial freedom was originally published in 2012 but was updated in October 2016.

 One terrific advantage to automation: when you pay your bills and do your saving and investing automatically, it’s easy to tell how much you have left over to spend at the end of each month!

 Tip!
 Do what works for you.
 There are few hard-and-fast rules in the world of personal finance.
 I can suggest methods that have worked for me (and for others), but only you can determine if these methods are appropriate for your own circumstances.

 You can meet a lot of your financial goals by reducing your spending and using the right tools.
 But nothing supercharges your progress like a boost in income.
 How can you earn extra money?

 - Ask for a raise.
 Several readers have written to tell me how they’ve given themselves a raise through ambition and ingenuity.
-Here’s one example.
-(Don’t know how to ask for a raise?
-Here’s how to negotiate your salary, either before or after you’re hired.)
+How to negotiate your salary, either before or after you’re hired.

 - Switch employers.
 Not every employer is able or willing to offer raises, even when they’re merited.
 If you’re in a position where a raise isn’t possible, consider finding a new employer.

 - Take a second job.
 Many people find that the best way to get out of a financial hole is to temporarily take a second job.
 Nobody wants to work more than 40 hours per week, but sometimes that’s what’s needed to get out of debt or to save for a house.
 Just remind yourself that you’re doing this for a short time.